 International sources include:

-- the International Council on Radiation Units and Measurements (ICRU), http://www.icru.org/, and
+- The International Council on Radiation Units and Measurements (ICRU), http://www.icru.org/.

-- Other publications of the United Nations are provided in the HPS Membership Handbook and Directory under "Sources of Information and Publications" or https://hps.org/membersonly/interact/links.cfm.
+- The United Nations publications provided in the HPS Membership Handbook and Directory under "Sources of Information and Publications" or https://hps.org/membersonly/interact/links.cfm.

 In general, these are not functioning archival collections.
 The access directives are mostly for publications.
 Nevertheless, the publications of many of these organizations are voluminous and provide full bibliographical backup.
 This is especially true of the several United Nations operations such as the International Atomic Energy Agency (IAEA), http://www.iaea.org/, and the United Nations Scientific Committee on the Effects of Atomic Radiation (UNSCEAR), http://www.unscear.org/

 Other broad-based radiobiology collections exist in Belgium and Japan.
 The Japanese effort resides under the Japan Atomic Energy Research Institute (JAERI).

 Though frequently quite large, the collections listed in this section are focused on a limited subject or research area.
 They were developed around specific radiation topics and have tended to remain that way.